GanderlaChaithanya/Nasscom_soc-design/README.md

 ## Acknowledgments

-I would like to express my sincere gratitude to **Kunal Ghosh** for his invaluable guidance and mentorship throughout the development of the **Picorv32A chip**.
+I would like to express my sincere gratitude to **Kunal Ghosh sir** for his invaluable guidance and mentorship throughout the development of the **Picorv32A chip**.
 His insights and support were instrumental in the successful completion of this project.

 I also extend my appreciation to the **NASSCOM VSD SoC Design Program** for providing a structured learning environment and resources that made this project possible.